Setting up a Business in Mainland China

 How Can Assist Your Future Business in China

-The setting up of a Chinese company generally involves the following procedures:
+The business registration in China generally involves the following procedures:

 - Application for the name pre-approval with local Administration Bureau of Industry and Commerce (“AIC”)